gckopper/gckopper/README.md

 ## Programming languages

 So...
-I've used many languages and I don't really have a main lang...
+I've used many languages and I don't really have a main one...

 The ones I've used and where:
 - Rust